Murtuza47/DataWrangling/README.md

 ## Create env for python

-To create env folder you have install env using command "pip install env", after installing, create a virtual env using this command "python3 -m venv <name_of_virtualenv>".
+To create env folder you have install env using command "pip install env", after installing, create a virtual env using this command "python -m venv <name_of_virtualenv>".
 To activate env run this command "env/Scripts/activate.bat"

 ## install requiremnts